avipars/pi-starter-code/camera/README.md

 Now you can run it in the current directory that the script is in via `./cam.sh` or `bash cam.sh`

-Similar steps can be taken to try out with a video and `vid.sh`

 ## pic.py